-Portugal is home to 27 Michelin awarded restaurants, seven of which are in the capital.
+Portugal is home to 28 Michelin awarded restaurants, nine of which are in the capital.

 Find out where to eat food in Lisbon from world-class chefs, awarded one or more shining Michelin stars.
 Reservations are recommended, if not essential.
 To locate the restaurants, use the map below.

 100 Maneiras: *One Star